So, you are here with the Autel AL619 review.

 The update process is cumbersome.
-It took about a half hour to update, so I was nearly an hour into the process and still hadn’t scanned a car yet.
-It would be great if the update process was more streamlined, but eventually, it will work.
+It took about half an hour to update, so I was nearly an hour into the process and still hadn’t scanned a car yet.
+It would be great if the update process were more streamlined, but eventually, it will work.

 AUTEL AL619: First Use

 I tried the Autel AL619 scan tool first on my 2011 Mitsubishi Outlander.

-It’s my own personal vehicle and there aren’t any active problems, but I thought it would be prudent to plug it into my own vehicle before a customer’s car.
+It’s my vehicle, and there aren’t any active problems, but I thought it would be prudent to plug it into my vehicle before a customer’s car.

-It connected easily and powers up with via the data link connector.
+It connects easily and powers up via the data link connector.
 However, the cable needs to be securely screwed into the scanner for it to work, or you’ll lose your connection and have to start over.

 The screen is a color display and easy to read, and seems logically laid out with icons.

 I selected the engine light option first, then the ABS/SRS options.
-It takes 15 seconds or so for the scan tool to communicate with the modules before you see the results, but eventually, you’ll get the data.
+It takes 15 seconds or so for the scan tool to communicate with the modules before seeing the results, but eventually, you’ll get the data.

 My Outlander checked out fine with no codes stored, but I do have a pending code for the O2 sensor.
 I’ll have to keep an eye on that.